Electric Vehicle Mold Risks and Remediation

 1. The HVAC System & Air Vents

-The evaporator coil inside your climate control system collects condensation every time you run the AC.
-That persistent moisture becomes a breeding ground for mold, which then gets blown directly into your cabin air every time you turn on the fan.
+The evaporator coil collects condensation every time you run the A/C. That persistent moisture becomes a colony, and every time you turn on the fan, spores blow straight into the cabin air you breathe.

 2. Under the Front Seats

-Food crumbs, spilled drinks, and tracked-in rainwater pool in the recessed tracks beneath front seats.
-The low light and poor airflow make this one of the most mold-friendly spots in any vehicle.
+Crumbs, spilled drinks, and tracked-in rainwater pool in the recessed tracks beneath the front seats.
+Low light and poor airflow make this one of the most mold-friendly spots in any vehicle.

 3. The Carpet Backing & Padding